yashbonde/chess_lm/README.md

 # Total Games: 7477392
 # Total Moves: 620683696
 # Test Size:   373869

+# compile the dataset
+python download.py -c 85 npz
+# maxlen = 85 and store to *.npz file
 ```

 **DEPRECATED:** This dataset is no longer used for training, the ZIP while will be available for a while but may be removed without warning.Download the ZIP using the following command: